 P1' is the spoofed source prefix P1 by the attacker

 which is attached to AS3

+[#Sriram] P1’ is not shown in the Figure.

+[#Sriram] If AS2 performs SAV, the attack will not be successful.
+It appears that zero improper admits can be achieved in a customer cone as whole only if there is complete adoption (i.e., at all ASes) within the customer cone.

 Figure 2: Spoofing within a customer cone